cscsCSCScscs/pyodbc/Getting-started.md

 cnxn.commit()
 ```

-Since execute() always returns the cursor, you will sometimes see code like this.
-(Notice rowcount on the end.)
+Since execute() always returns the cursor, you will sometimes see code like this (notice `.rowcount` on the end).

 ```python
 deleted = cursor.execute("delete from products where id <> 'pyodbc'").rowcount
 cnxn.commit()
 ```

 Note the calls to cnxn.commit().
-You must call commit or your changes will be lost!
-When the connection is closed, any pending changes will be rolled back.
-This makes error recovery very easy, but you must remember to call commit.
+You must call commit (or set `autocommit` to True on the connection) otherwise your changes will be lost!

 ### Tips and Tricks